grego/bladesite/content/making-plugins.md

 The plugins can be set up in the [config](/config.html).

 ### Serialised page data
-All the data specified for every [page](/pages.html) is available in the serialised list of pages.
+All the data specified on every [page](/pages.html) is available in the serialised list of pages.
 It contains only the fields that were explicitly set, so no field can be assumed to be present or non-present.
 For Rust, Blades also provides a